-Two years ago the Budget Department decided to centralize the budget monitoring of utilities for all funds.
-Over the last several years utility budget increases were not being recommended as they were difficult to predict.
-With wild swings in utility costs it was decided to have the Budget Department incorporate these costs into our other predictive models.
-Due to the mild winter this last year most departments' utility costs were fairly low and below budget.
-At this time the Budget Department is not recommending to change utility budgets dramatically as the recommended increase is only \$50k for the General Fund.
-This is largely made up of security alarm contract cost increases that the City has incurred for FY15 and will need to continue into FY16.
+Three years ago, the Budget Department decided to centralize the budget monitoring of utilities for all funds.
+Over the last several years, utility budget increases were not being recommended, as they were difficult to predict.
+With wild swings in utility costs, it was decided to have the Budget Department incorporate these costs into our other predictive models.
+The budget department is predicting a need for an increase in utilities for FY 2018 of \$14,227.